aecheverrir/sakana/README.md

 ## Clone

-- Clone this repo to your local machine using git with: `git clone https://github.com/aecheverrir/sakana.git`
+- Clone this repo to your local machine using git typing this in your cosole: `git clone https://github.com/aecheverrir/sakana.git`

 ---